How to Create Great Video Concepts That Capture the Attention of Your Audience

 1. Brainstorm, Brainstorm, and Brainstorm Some More

 Brainstorming creative ideas is a must.
-Brainstorming can take a lot of time and may be a bit frustrating if you’re struggling creatively.
+Brainstorming can take a lot of time and might be a bit frustrating if you’re struggling creatively.
 However, one bad idea is better than zero ideas.

 Approach brainstorming as the initial stage of your video-making process.